openlibhums/memory-alpha/content/pages/support/press-management/all-users.md

 ## Merging users

 If a user has multiple accounts (often the case after changing institutions and making a new account if the older email is no longer accessible), these can be merged at press level, as such only press managers can do this.
+This can be done through the **Merge users** page.
 Merges from left into right.
 This **cannot** be undone.
 Merges everything - articles, review assignments etc.
 Does not affect frozen author records.
 The email address can still be changed after the merge.